-But there’s much more to Thailand, and in this guide I will try to highlight some other best places to visit (and a few to avoid), as well as give you some general Thailand travel tips.
+But there’s much more to Thailand, and in this guide (based on 3 Thailand trips so far) I will try to highlight some other best places to visit, a few places to avoid, and give you some general Thailand travel tips.

-I’ve been to Thailand three times now, and while other destinations may be less touristy, Thailand has so much to offer.
-If you’ve already lived with goat herders in Kazakhstan or battled frostbite on Mt Everest, then maybe it’s not quite adventurous enough for you.
+To be honest, if you’ve already lived with goat herders in Kazakhstan or battled frostbite on Mt Everest, then maybe Thailand is not quite adventurous enough for you.
 But if you’re simply looking for something fun, varied, and exotic, then it’s the perfect country to visit.

 From Golden buddhist temples to buzzing night markets, and from its delicious food to its gorgeous coastline, it’s easy to see why Thailand remains ever so popular.

 TIP This is an in-depth 5000+ word guide.
 Bookmark it for later reference!

 Where to go in Thailand

 Before listing some of the key places to visit, let me give you an overview of Thailand.
 The map below shows some of the top travel destinations.

 While it can be fun to go off the beaten track, most people will inevitably end up in many of these places:

 When creating your route, it’s a good idea to go to the north first.
 The sights from Bangkok up to Chiang Mai are more culture- and nature-focused, and so many people like to tick those off the list first.